 If you’re worried about call quality, don’t be.
 The integrated microphone system deliberately attenuates low-frequency sounds to combat the proximity effect—when low notes are unpleasantly amplified as a speaker gets too close to the microphone.
-As far as embedded mics are concerned, it’s very good but not perfect: plosives and fricatives (p, b, s, z, sh, and zh sounds) are sibilant, and wind noise isn’t reduced very effectively.
+As far as embedded mics are concerned, it’s very good but not perfect: plosives and fricatives (p, b, s, z, sh, and zh sounds) are sibilant, and wind noise isn’t reduced very effectively, so these earbuds may not be the best for long professional calls.
 Speech intelligibility was never a problem, though, which is the most important thing with headset mics.

 RHA TrueConnect 2 microphone demo:

 What’s the difference between the RHA TrueConnect 2 and TrueConnect?

 The RHA TrueConnect 2 may look identical to the RHA TrueConnect first-generation earbuds, but there are some marked upgrades between the two headsets like the addition of dust resistance ensured by the IP55 rating, compared to the old model’s IPX5 rating.
 Again, the TrueConnect 2 housings feature touch controls, unlike the previous generation’s button controls.
 RHA greatly improved the sound quality of the TrueConnect 2 for a more accurate representation of sound while remaining pleasing to the average consumer.

 Battery life has greatly improved, too, as standalone playtime has nearly doubled.
 We measured 4.38 hours of playtime on the old earbuds, while the earphones in question lasted 8.1 hours on a single charge.
 Charging case capacity has also doubled; well, almost: it went from supplying an extra 20 hours of listening to an extra 35 hours of playtime according to RHA’s measurements.